2025–26 UEFA Conference League league phase: Draw

 The draw for the league phase pairings was held at the Grimaldi Forum in Monaco on 29 August 2025, 13:00 CEST, along with the draw for the Europa League league phase.
 The automated draw software instantly conducted the full digital draw at random, determining the home and away matches for all clubs.
-Each team will face one opponent from each of the six pots, three of which they will face at home and three away.
+Each team faced one opponent from each of the six pots, three of which they faced at home and three away.
 For the purposes of determining match venues, adjacent pots were paired (Pot 1 with 2, 3 with 4, and 5 with 6) so that, for each pot pairing, teams would face one opponent at home and one away.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.
 For political reasons, clubs from Gibraltar–Spain and Kosovo–Bosnia and Herzegovina could not be drawn against each other.
 The draw results were then revealed pot-by-pot, starting with Pot 1, with the intention of "maintaining suspense and clarity for viewers".
-This is a change of format from the previous season, where teams were individually drawn before their opponents were digitally determined.
+This was a change of format from the previous season, where teams were individually drawn before their opponents were digitally determined.

 The venue for each club's fixtures is shown in brackets below (H: home; A: away).